Benjamin-Valderrama/saMBA-pipeline/readme.md

 git clone https://github.com/Benjamin-Valderrama/saMBA-pipeline

 # build an exact local copy of the environment required for this analysis
+# substitute 'micromamba' below with the name of the sofware manager you use, if needed
 micromamba env create --name samba --file saMBA-pipeline/env/samba.yaml

 # adding the folder `bin/` to path